Credit: @eprealbuto00 on Instagram

 Credit: @jennishutterfly on Instagram

 Fishing enthusiasts from across the world have dubbed Black Lake one of the best freshwater fishing lakes for year-round fishing in New York State.
-This quiet inlet, just minutes from the St Lawrence River’s edge is where perch, crappie, bass, and bluegill are known to thrive.
+This quiet inlet, just minutes from the St. Lawrence River’s edge is where perch, crappie, bass, and bluegill are known to thrive.
 This hidden gem isn’t just a paradise for anglers though.
 For the non-fishing vacationers, there are numerous activities and attractions nearby to enjoy on your lakeside retreat.
 Take a ferry to century-old Singer Castle on Dark Island, and learn about the history of (or spend the night in!) the gothic-inspired castle.
 Head to the Antique Boat Museum in Clayton to see the largest collection of antique boats in the world–you can even go for a ride on a vintage skiff!

 Credit: @kennedy_photography6 on Instagram

 Situated deep within the heart of the vast and mountainous Adirondacks lies Lake George, a.k.a the Queen of American Lakes.
-A venerable vacation destination year-round, from its concerts, camping, and watersports in the summer through to its ice castles and carnivals in the winter.
+A venerable vacation destination year-round, from its concerts, camping, and watersports in the summer to its ice castles and carnivals in the winter.
 The 44-square-mile lake is home to 13 charming lakeside communities that make up the entire Lake George Area, each with its own distinct style.
-From Memorial Day through September 5, take a scenic cruise and soak in the views on The Minne-Ha-Ha, a rare and authentic paddlewheel steamship.
+From Memorial Day through Labor Day, take a scenic cruise and soak in the views on The Minne-Ha-Ha, a rare and authentic paddlewheel steamship.
 Hire a canoe or sailboat and get a closer look at mansions along Millionaire's Row.
 Indulge yourself with a lakeside stay at The Sagamore Resort (pictured), a secluded premier luxury resort with breathtaking unobstructed views across Lake George and the Adirondack mountains.
 Indulge your taste buds at award-winning restaurants, relax at the spa, or tee up at the world-renowned Donald Ross 18-hole golf course.
 Take your summertime thrills to new heights with a day at Six Flags Great Escape & Hurricane Harbor in nearby Queensbury, full of dizzying loops and water rides to keep you cool.

 Credit: @eprealbuto00 on Instagram

 Nestled between the high peaks of the Adirondack Mountains, Mirror Lake serves as the village of Lake Placid’s unofficial town square.
 Dotted with luxurious lakeside resorts, including the eponymous Mirror Lake Inn Resort and Spa, Mirror Lake is a year-round destination.
 During the summer season, the lake is full of canoes, kayaks, and stand-up paddleboarders.
 In the winter months, you can go mush on a memorable dog sled ride.
-As a two-time Winter Olympics host city, the Lake Placid of today is teeming with both Olympic history and world-class sporting events, including the upcoming 2023 Lake Placid World University Games.
+As a two-time Winter Olympics host city, the Lake Placid of today is teeming with both Olympic history and world-class sporting events.
 The Lake Placid Olympic Museum brings to life memories from the 1932 and 1980 Olympic Games, chief among them the American hockey team's "Miracle on Ice" victory over the Soviet Union.
 A short drive away, the high-speed Cloudsplitter gondola offers stunning views as it ascends Whiteface Mountain.
 If you’re particularly adventurous, you can try to join the ranks of “The 46ers,” a term used for mountain climbers who have mastered all 46 of the Adirondack High Peaks!
 In addition to its Olympic history, the area also has a proud heritage as a home to abolitionists and equal rights leaders.
 The John Brown Farm State Historic Site offers an inside look at this important aspect of New York’s history.